kidscancode/godot_recipes/src/content/g101/gdscript/gdscript_start.md

 ---
 title: "GDScript: Getting started"
 weight: 1
-draft: true
+draft: false
-ghcommentid:
+ghcommentid: 90
 ---

 ## Overview

 Writing scripts and attaching them to nodes and other objects is how you build behavior and game mechanics into your game.
 For example, a `Sprite` node automatically displays an image, but to move it across the screen, you'll add a script that tells it how fast, in what direction, and so on.

-You can think of it as the coding version of using the Inspector - GDScript knows all about Godot nodes and how to access them.
+You can think of it as the coding version of using the Inspector - GDScript knows all about Godot nodes and how to access them, plus it allows you to change them dynamically.

 GDScript is Godot's built-in language for scripting and interacting with nodes.
 The [GDScript documentation](https://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_basics.html) on the Godot website is a great place to get an overview of the language, and I highly recommend taking the time to read through it.